acedlund/acedlund/README.md

 ## Hi there I'm Andrew 👋

 I am a student at ASU currently pursuing a Bachelor’s Degree in Graphic Information Technology, with a concentration in Full Stack Web Design.
-Prior to begining the GIT program, I have studied Photography at ASU’s Herberger Institute for Design and the Arts, and obtained an Associate’s Degree in Small Group Management from Purdue University Global; which I obtained while serving in the Army.
+Prior to beginning the GIT program, I have studied Photography at ASU’s Herberger Institute for Design and the Arts, and obtained an Associate’s Degree in Small Group Management from Purdue University Global; which I obtained while serving in the Army.

 Experiences learning, using, and troubleshooting various common and proprietary systems have fueled a desire to better understand the coding languages used to design such programs and their interfaces.
 After graduation I aspire to combine coding with my passion for photography to create a program to aid in portfolio and project presentation.